ElectricGoal/ElectricGoal/README.md

 ### Hi there :raising_hand_man:
-- I'm Huynh Minh Tu.
-I'm learning CS at HCMUS - University of Science 🏫
+- Currently, I'm learning CS at HCMUS - University of Science 🏫
 - I'm interested in software and data engineering :hearts:
-- You can contact me via minhtu250802@gmail.com 📫
+- You can contact me via [Linkedin](https://www.linkedin.com/in/electricgoal) 📫

 <!--
 **ElectricGoal/ElectricGoal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.